Milo interviews Thurston about money, migration, and why your accounting software is already dead.

 I went back to Thurston with the seven hours.

-Or — and this is the operational answer — you trigger the import Friday afternoon.
+Or — and this is the operational answer that comes from doing this work across dozens of industries, not from speculating about what a migration might look like — you trigger the import Friday afternoon.
 It runs over the weekend.
 Nobody is waiting.
 Nobody is juggling two systems.
-Monday morning the historical data is there.
+Monday morning the historical data is there, the staff walks in, and final configuration happens during normal business hours while everyone is getting started.
 The 3.8 gigabyte file finished Saturday before lunch.
 The business never felt it.

 IV.
 The Hostage